 As an aside the Court placed some additional requirements on plaintiff in permitting that service be made via Facebook.
 Plaintiff’s counsel was ordered to log-in to plaintiff’s Facebook account, identify himself, and provide the summons on a weekly basis for a defined frequency.
 Plaintiff and her counsel were also ordered to text message and call defendant to inform him that the summons for divorce was served via Facebook.

-It is unclear whether this decision will have a wide ranging effect.
+It is unclear whether this decision will have a wide ranging effect and whether the appropriateness of serving a lawsuit by Facebook will become more universal.
 It is noteworthy in that Baidoo recognizes that e-mail has “all but replaced ordinary mail as a means of communications” such that the statutorily prescribed methods of service and it is incumbent on the legislature to play catch-up as the courts are now routinely permitting it as a form of alternative service.